The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

 :::info

-If you are using the sceleton player as an entrypoint you can jump to step 3
+If you are using the sceleton player as an entrypoint you can jump to step 3.
+But for a better understanding I employ you to read all steps.

 :::

-Following steps are neseccery to participate the game
+Following steps are neseccery to in participate the game

 ### 1. The player has to be known to the Game Service